CosmoLike/cocoa/README.md

     $(.local) source stop_cocoa

-The script [start_cocoa](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/start_cocoa) ensures that `PYTHONPATH`, `LD_LIBRARY_PATH`, and `PATH` will point preferably to the local Cocoa installation.
-It also initializes the `$(.local)` private python environment.
-The script [stop_cocoa](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/stop_cocoa), on the other hand, guarantees that the bash environment is clean after the work on Cocoa is completed. (*Users can, therefore, have installed multiple Cocoa instances without one installation affecting the others*).
-For example, while one instantiation of Cocoa is running some chains, users can tweak Cosmolike in another one.
-Of course, we don't want the killing of a terminal session in interactive HPC mode to be the only way to ensure consistency of `PYTHONPATH`, `LD_LIBRARY_PATH`, and `PATH` flags.
+The script [start_cocoa](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/start_cocoa) ensures that `LD_LIBRARY_PATH`, `CPATH`, `C_INCLUDE_PATH`, `CPLUS_INCLUDE_PATH` and `PATH` will point preferably to the local Cocoa installation.
+It also initializes the `$(.local)` private python environment (including `PYTHONPATH`).
+The script [stop_cocoa](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/stop_cocoa), on the other hand, guarantees that the bash environment is clean after the work on Cocoa is completed.

+Users can, therefore, install multiple Cocoa instances.
+While one instantiation of Cocoa is running chains, for example, users can tweak Cosmolike in a second instance without affecting these MCMCs.

 (**Warning**) Users that opt for the Conda installation will have a terminal that looks like this:

     $(Cocoa)(.local)

 This is a feature, not a bug!
 Conda Cocoa environment can be the same for all Cocoa instances.
-Therefore, users can, within the same Conda Cocoa environment, use [start_cocoa](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/start_cocoa) and [stop_cocoa](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/stop_cocoa) to load/unload (.local) environment many times in different Cocoa's instances.
+Within the same Conda Cocoa environment, [start_cocoa](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/start_cocoa) and [stop_cocoa](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/stop_cocoa) load and unload (.local) environment for different Cocoa's instances.

 # Download/compiling/running specific cocoa projects <a name="cocoa_projects"></a>